Stewart's Corral

 On the left is measuring WiFi from Franson Peak, from the same hilltop as the TES photo below.
 Distance to Franson Peak is 7 miles.
 I thought picking up WiFi at 2360 ft was outstanding, but at 7 MILES !?!
 I shudder at the implications.

 On the right is a Samsung SGH-T139 (with No service, and in Debug mode using a Service Code) measuring 850 Mhz cell reception as I map the EMR hot spots and dead zones around Lambert Creek.
-I have several miles of trails to revisit, so it is not yet finished.
-But it can be clearly seen, where 6 full bars of reception match up with clear line of sight with Franson Pk to the north, contrasts with 0 bars in deep valleys and south sides of hills.
+It can be clearly seen, where 6 full bars of reception match up with clear line of sight with Franson Pk to the north, contrasts with 0 bars in deep valleys and south sides of hills.
 One thing I have learned from this mapping project, is how small the dead zone is in the deepest part of the valley.

 But EVEN IN AIRPLANE MODE, or with the SIM card removed, so that it does not Transmit, it is still capable of delivering EMR to you as it's computer emissions are measureable.